-There are at least seven basic storytelling approaches that are worth exploring.
-Good stories are likely to be a combination of more than one, however, using even one can greatly improve the impact of our communication.
+There are at least ten basic storytelling approaches that are worth exploring.
+Good stories are likely to be a combination of more than one; however, using even one can significantly improve the impact of our communication.

-All these approaches have the potential to be exceptionally effective in the right context.
+All these approaches have the potential to be exceptionally effective in the proper context.
 However, they often need practice so that we don’t make the story sound contrived.
-With practise, we will come over naturally and pay attention to how our audience is reacting.
+With practice, we will come over naturally and pay attention to how our audience reacts.